45 Fourth of July Desserts That Will Make Your Holiday Sparkle

 Fresh Berry White Chocolate Bark

-Everyone wants something sweet to nibble on while they wait for fireworks, and this white chocolate bark is perfect for grazing.
+Who doesn't want something sweet to nibble on while they wait for fireworks?
+This white chocolate bark is perfect for grazing.
 The combo of white chocolate and bright berries makes this treat tasty and festive—and easy to snag on your way past the dessert table.

 Shooting Star Cookies

 Searching for an easy semi-homemade Fourth of July dessert?
 Look no further.
 Declare your freedom from the oven and get creative with these no-bake cake pops.
 Dip donut holes in vanilla candy coating, then roll in red, white, and blue star-shape sprinkles ($4, Michaels) for a decorative ode to the stars and stripes.